-- 60 credits are required to begin the program.
+- Credits required to begin the program

 - Prerequisites must be completed for a letter grade, minimum grade of C- (C for transfer) unless otherwise noted; with the exception of AP/IB credits and/or exemptions awarded by the University of Pittsburgh.
-Courses listed below are offered at the Pittsburgh Campus, courses taken at the regional Pitt campuses or external institutions must be evaluated as equivalent to satisfy these requirements.
+Courses listed below are offered at the Pittsburgh Campus.
+Courses taken at the regional Pitt campuses or external institutions must be evaluated as equivalent to satisfy these requirements.
 Applications may be submitted while prerequisite coursework is in progress.

-- Psychology, 3 credits
+- Natural Sciences or Psychology, 6 credits

-- Composition/General Writing, 6 credits
+- Humanities or Social Sciences, 6 credits

 - Complete the application for admission